 I am soooo happy about the floors.
 There are still stains and marks here and there but the floors are 100 years old…they should have marks here and there!
 There are some tale-tell signs of a poorly trained dog in the form of dark water stains here and there but other than that, the floors are in great shape, better shape than I though they were before the refinishing.

 It looks great in the room.
 It isn’t too green or too tan.
 It’s one of my new favorite colors though online it looks like a standard Beige.
+If you’re liking how my room was renovated check this Builder kew that very patiently gave us ideas and helped us making it look prettier than before.

 The color really is lovely with the chestnut tone of the paneling.
 I’m really excited about seeing these rooms come together so quickly!